sammcvicker/spellcrafting/docs/research/enterprise-guardrails-patterns.md

 ## Implementation Status

-This research document informed the design of magically's observability and configuration systems.
+This research document informed the design of spellcrafting's observability and configuration systems.
 Key decisions:

 **Implemented:**
 - `SpellExecutionLog` dataclass for structured audit logging (section 4.1 pattern)